EFL - ESL activities and games for the present simple and present continuous

 7. NASA - Developing

-In this fun role-play activity, one student pretends to have a particular occupation while another pretends to be a reporter who has come to interview them while they are working.
-Before they begin, go over the different kinds of present simple and present continuous questions they could ask.
+As preparation, you should go over the different kinds of present simple and present continuous questions they could ask.
 Try to elicit the following and add them to the board:

 1. Their routine